UniOfGreenwich/ELEE1119_Exercises/src/Debian_Rock/Debian_Rock.md

 1. `sudo apt update`
     - This should update the system however you may get a response that says:
+        ~~~admonish errror

         ```sh
         > W: An error occured during the signature verifcation.
 The repository is not updated and the previous index files will be used.
 GPG error: http://apt.radxa/com/bullseye-stable bullseye InRelease: The following signatures could not be verified because the public key is not available: NO_PUBKEY 9B98116C9AA302C7
         > W: Filed to fetch http://apt.radxa/com/bullseye-stable/dists/bullseye/InRelease The following signatures could not be verified because the public key is not available: NO_PUBKEY 9B98116C9AA302C7
         > W: Some index files failed to download.
 They have been ignored, or old ones used instead.
         ```

+        ~~~

     -  If that is the case you will need to run the following command:

+        ~~~admonish terminal

         ```sh
         $ wget -O - apt.radxa.com/focal-stable/public.key | sudo apt-key add
         ```

+        ~~~

     - You should get some feedback with a HTTP request and a Warning about apt-key is deprecated... this is fine (if only there was a deterministic, declarative system out there we could have used...)

     - Run the `sudo apt update` again and once finished run `sudo apt upgrade` this my take 10 mins.